Does your church have opportunities for members with special needs to serve on a team? Finding the right fit for each person is important.

 Dr. Eitel advises one of the challenges people with autism face is that they are misunderstood and often not considered for opportunities that they would excel in.
 And when people are misunderstood, the church body loses out on a whole host of potential gifts waiting to be shared.
 Someone out there may only be waiting for an invitation.

 The simple fact is, people with autism present an image of Christ that we can learn from.
-Dr. Eitel encourages tech teams to seek out people who would benefit from the community and discipleship that would come from being a part of their ministries.
+Dr. Eitel encourages tech teams to seek out people who would benefit from the community and the discipleship that would come from being a part of their ministries.
 If you are a media team member anywhere in the world, you have a great opportunity to go to your lead pastor, worship leader, or creative director, and present this initiative to provide a place for people with autism to serve and be served.
-The opportunity for discipleship, relationships, and valuable volunteer service is unimaginable.
+The opportunity for discipleship, relationships, and valuable volunteer service are unimaginable.

 Many people with autism probably haven’t approached a church leader to try to find a place to serve.
 So let’s take the steps to create that opportunity for them, to plug them in, give them training on church presentation software and creative arts, and help them use their unique God-given gifts to further His Kingdom here on earth.